GauthamSree/Plant-Leaf-Disease-Classification/README.md

 </p>

 #### Model Description
-We used a pretrained CNN model called ResNet34 for training(a.k.a transfer learning).
-Progessive resizing technique were applied on the images(128 x 128, 256 x 256 pixels).
+We used a pretrained CNN model called EfficientNet-b3 for training (a.k.a transfer learning)(Image Size: 256 x 256 pixels).

-#### Libraries
+#### Tech Stack
-* Fastai vision
 * Pytorch
-* numpy
-* pandas

 #### Performance
 We ran our experiment on train-validation set 80-20 split(80% of the whole dataset used for training, and 20% for validation).
 We compute the mean precision, mean recall, mean F1 score, along with the overall accuracy.